 Top 3 Types of Grass for Texas

-In Texas the summers are hot, dry and long.
-That’s why it is very important to select the right types of grasses and hardy plants for your Texas yard.
-In this article, we discuss three tried-and-true texas grasses to choose for successful lawns: Zoysia, Bermuda and St. Augustine.
+That’s why it is important to select the right types of grasses and hardy plants for your Texas yard.
+In this article, we discuss three tried-and-true Texas grasses to choose for successful lawns: Zoysia, Bermuda and St. Augustine.
 Read on to learn more.

 How Much Watering is Required?